OctopusDeploy/docs/docs/guides/azure-deployments/web-apps/getting-started-with-azure-web-apps_content_[4.0,).partial.md

 ## Create an account {#GettingstartedwithAzureWebApps-Createanaccount}

-To set up a new Azure Subscription, follow the directions in [Creating an Azure Account](https://octopus.com/docs/v/4.0/guides/azure-deployments/creating-an-azure-account).
+To set up a new Azure account, follow the directions in [Creating an Azure Account](/docs/guides/azure-deployments/creating-an-azure-account/index.md).

 ## Create an environment {#GettingstartedwithAzureWebApps-Createanenvironment}